-Dicamba Herbicide Drift
+Dicamba Drift Lawsuit

-Breaking news: Bayer and BASF must pay a $265 million jury verdict to a Missouri farmer for dicamba crop damage.
+Breaking news: Bayer and BASF must pay a $265 million jury verdict to a Missouri farmer for dicamba drift damage.
 Zimmerman Reed is a member of the trial team that helped to get the farmer that result.

 Farmers are reporting that the herbicide dicamba stunted the growth of their crops as a result of its application on nearby fields.
 We are privileged to be representing several farmers asking Monsanto to compensate them for the damage caused by its dicamba herbicide.
 If you are a farmer whose crops were damaged by drifting dicamba, we can help you understand your legal options.
 Call us at 1.800.887.8029 or submit an inquiry form to learn more.